lucaseduardo101/lucaseduardo101.github.io-src/content/gestao.md

-Title: New Page test
+Title: Git
 Date: 2020-05-03 11:01
-Category: Blog
+Category: Boas práticas
 I want to learn how use Pelican to create pages